amt-juantuah-richard/node_world/file-server-typescript-node-postgres/Server/README.md

 ### Key Dependencies
     - pg
 node-postgres is a collection of node.js modules for interfacing with your PostgreSQL database.
 It has support for callbacks, promises, async/await, connection pooling, prepared statements, cursors, streaming results, C/C++ bindings, rich type parsing, and more!
 Just like PostgreSQL itself there are a lot of features: this documentation aims to get you up and running quickly and in the right direction.
 It also tries to provide guides for more advanced & edge-case topics allowing you to tap into the full power of PostgreSQL from node.js.
+    - Multer
+Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It is written on top of busboy for maximum efficiency.
+*NOTE*: Multer will not process any form which is not multipart (multipart/form-data)

 ### Scripts